benjamin-shapiro/benjamin-shapiro.github.io/_pages/home.md

     <section class="hero__path" aria-labelledby="path-so-far-title">
       <h2 class="hero__path-title ui-label" id="path-so-far-title">Path so far</h2>
       <p class="hero__path-copy">
-        From growing up on St. Thomas and attending high school in Miami to Cornell, NASA, an Aerospace internship, graduate school at The International Space University in Strasbourg, venture scouting in Tel Aviv, and back to Aerospace in Los Angeles.
+        From St. Thomas and high school in Miami to Cornell, NASA, The Aerospace Corporation, graduate school at the International Space University in Strasbourg, venture scouting in Tel Aviv, and back to Aerospace in Los Angeles.
       </p>
     </section>
     <div class="hero__links">